Any2HRTF/PPM/README.md

 ## Installation

-Get the prebuilt Python wheel from the [releases](https://github.com/Any2HRTF/PPM/releases) page and install it using pip:
+Get the pre-built Python wheel from the [releases](https://github.com/Any2HRTF/PPM/releases) page (vX.x.x) and install it using pip:

 ```bash
 pip install /path/to/wheel.whl